mauricio-b-mossi/Notes/Gradle/GettingStarted.md

 }
 ```

-And now run the command `.\gradlew run` and you should get the beautify:
+And now run the command `.\gradlew run` and you should get the beautifull:
 ```
 > Task :run
 Hello from main